Air quality in Chicago at unhealthy levels for 3rd day due to smoke from Canadian wildfires

 CHICAGO (WLS) -- Air quality remains at unhealthy levels for a third day in Chicago due to smoke from wildfires in Canada.

-Many residents have been wearing masks or trying to figure out other ways to protect themselves.
+Many residents have been wearing masks or trying to figure out other ways to protect themselves, and others hope the storms moving through the area will do something to improve the air quality.

+By Thursday evening, it appeared the powerful thunderstorm complex racing across the Midwest had helped clear the air, with hurricane-force wind gusts.

-Chicago's air quality remains in the very unhealthy category, with people encouraged to limit their time outside, even healthy people with no respiratory problems.
-AirNOw.gov lists Chicago air quality at 218 as of 4:15 a.m.
+Chicago's air quality remains in the very unhealthy category, with people encouraged to limit their time outside, including healthy people with no respiratory problems.
+AirNow.gov listed Chicago air quality at 218 as of 4:15 a.m.
 Thursday.

 An Air Quality Alert is in effect for the Chicago area until midnight Thursday.